andrewchambers/hermes/README.md

 package definitions to build your software in a well defined sandbox.
 These packages can then be deployed to remote machines using 'hermes cp'.

-## Does this replace my system package manager?
+## Does Hermes replace my system package manager?

 Maybe.